redbrick-ai/redbrick-blog/2024-02-15-dbt-lesions/2024-02-15-dbt-lesions.md

 ### Importing data

-As in the previous section, we\'ll utilize a public items file to import the DBT data.
+As in the previous section, we'll utilize a public items file to import the DBT data.

 _You can download the public DBT [items JSON file here](https://drive.google.com/file/d/1e-PjHa8uwkh4vDXKBAa7utoEVoeu7C9Q/view?usp=drive_link)._